 The Difference Between Standard Deviation and Standard Error

-Standard deviation measures the dispersion of data in relation to the mean, while standard error indicates the precision of the estimate of the sample mean.
-Here’s how to find them.
+Standard deviation measures the variability of data in relation to the mean, while standard error measures the variability of different sample means.
+Take a closer look at how to calculate each and the main differences between the two.

 Written by Claudiu Clement